 As a COGS major, you should be treated as equivalent to PSYC (EECS, PHIL, etc.) majors for the purposes of enrolling in any courses that are part of the COGS major.
 That doesn't absolve you from meeting the prerequisites (though see the next question about an exception for LING courses), but if you do meet the prerequisites then any seats that are reserved for majors should be available to you.
-If you find that you're being denied admission even though you meet the prerequisites, you should contact the appropriate undergraduate office (e.g. email@example.com for PSYC courses; firstname.lastname@example.org for EECS courses) and tell them that there is a longstanding agreement that COGS majors are to be treated the same as their majors for the purposes of enrolling in courses that are required for the COGS major.
-That usually fixes it.
+If you find that you're being denied admission even though you meet the prerequisites, you should contact the appropriate undergraduate office (e.g. firstname.lastname@example.org for PSYC courses; email@example.com for EECS courses) and tell them that you are a COGS major.
+That almost always fixes it.
 But if it doesn't, you should contact the Cognitive Science Coordinator, who will intervene on your behalf.

 I heard that COGS majors don't need to meet all of the usual prerequisites for linguistics courses.
 Is that true?

 Yes.
 The Department of Linguistics allows Cognitive Science students to substitute COGS/LING 2800 for LING 1000 for the purposes of satisfying prerequisites for their courses.
 It also waives some requirements for other courses; see the following table for details.
 In the event that the York enrollment system will not allow you to enroll even though you meet the requirements in this table, you should write the UPD of Linguistics (firstname.lastname@example.org) to ask for permission to be mounted (but this is just a formality).